February 11, 2013 by kittynh

 I was lucky enough to be invited to James Randi’s birthday party a few years ago.
 That deserves it’s own blog.
 It was truly an honor to be invited, and I met many of my skeptic heroes in a relaxed and happy environment of celebration for everyone’s favorite skeptic, The Amazing Randi.

-The party was at a wonderful restaurant in Virginia.
+The party was at a wonderful restaurant.
 I was informed after dinner we were all in for a special treat.
 After dessert and wonderful tributes to Randi, everyone was invited into the personal library of our host for the evening.
 While it was full of treasures, I had eyes only for the two enigma machines.
 Many of the guests did not even know what an enigma machine was.
 I however was more than happy to explain what the machines were, while drooling over them.

 While there were many books and artifacts worth far more than the enigma machines, for me the chance to see these machines in person was priceless.
 The experience was just one of many wonderful opportunities I’ve had because I’m involved in the Skeptic community.